phelps-matthew/FeatherMap/README.md

 ```

 ## Results
 Below are results as applied to a ResNet-34 architecture, trained and tested on CIFAR-10.
 Latency benchmarked on CPU (AWS c5a.8xlarge) iterating over 30k images with batch size of 100.
-To add some context, one can compress ResNet-34 to 2% of its original size while still achieving over 90% accuracy (a 5% accuracy drop compared to the base model), while incurring only a 4% increase in latency time.
+To add some context, one can compress ResNet-34 to 2% of its original size while still achieving over 90% accuracy (a 5% accuracy drop compared to the base model), while incurring only a 4% increase in inference time.
 <p align="center"> <img src="/references/resnet34_acc_latency.png"  width="5000"> </p>